Artesians/TCL/characters/anemo/venti.md

 | With Recovery | ~ | 23 | 210.21%/s | ~ |
 | Fully Charged | 210.8% | 86 | 147.07%/s | 1U |
 | With Recovery | ~ | 94 | 134.55%/s | ~ |
-* Frame Counts are done using by holding and releasing the Normal Attack button.
+* Charged Attack frame counts are done using by holding and releasing the Normal Attack button.

 **Plunge Attack**
 Fire a shower of arrows from mid-air before falling striking the ground, dealing AoE DMG.